grafana/loki/docs/governance/README.md

 ## Values

-The Loki developers and community are expected to follow the values defined in the [Loki Code of Conduct](https://github.com/grafana/loki/blob/master/CODE_OF_CONDUCT.md).
+The Loki [team](#team-members) and community are expected to follow the values defined in the [Loki Code of Conduct](https://github.com/grafana/loki/blob/master/CODE_OF_CONDUCT.md).
 Furthermore, the Loki community strives for kindness, giving feedback effectively, and building a welcoming environment.
 The Loki developers generally decide by lazy consensus and only resort to conflict resolution by a majority vote if consensus cannot be reached.

 ## New contributors